 - Enter the CAPTCHA text you see displayed, and then click Submit.

-Now that you know how to submit your site to Google, Bing and Yahoo, should you ever want to, we'll move on to creating XML Sitemaps — an all-important and simple way to make sure the search engines can find your pages for indexing.
+Now that you know how to submit your site to Google and Bing, we'll move on to creating XML Sitemaps — an all-important and simple way to make sure the search engines can find your pages for indexing.